-Aerial view of El Mina kebbé (Mauritania) after the servicing phase © Christian Vium
+Aerial view of El Mina kebbé (Mauritania) after the servicing phase © Christian Vium within the Urban Development Agency to oversee administrative, technical and financial support for the families concerned.

 Nearly eight years elapsed between the first technical studies (2000) and households being resettled on the new parcels.
 The operation included several phases to install services, consolidate land and regularise land tenure.
-Some 2,000 of the 14,300 households affected by the operation were resettled in a well-serviced adjoining area, and 5,000 households were moved to peripheral areas.4.
-Displaced households received a lumpsum settlement and a free parcel of 120 m2 to be developed.
+Some 2,000 of the 14,300 households affected by the operation were resettled in a well-serviced adjoining area, and 5,000 households were moved to peripheral areas..
+Displaced households received a lumpsum settlement and a free parcel of 120 m to be developed.

 The main stakeholders in the operation (the State, local government, donor, operators and inhabitants) regard it as a success because it reached its target and proceeded without causing social unrest.
-The allotted parcels were developed quickly thanks to the social housing programme, Twize,5 and the original neighbourhood and resettlement zones have now been incorporated into the urban fabric in an exercise that helped inhabitants establish or develop their own landholdings.
+The allotted parcels were developed quickly thanks to the social housing programme, Twize, and the original neighbourhood and resettlement zones have now been incorporated into the urban fabric in an exercise that helped inhabitants establish or develop their own landholdings.